Find out more about your health here from our health professionals!

-Sometimes low testosterone causes sleep disturbances, such as insomnia, or increased sleepiness.
+Sometimes low testosterone causes sleep disturbances, such as insomnia or increased sleepiness.

 Various physical changes are possible, including increased body fat, reduced muscle bulk and strength, and decreased bone density.
 Swollen or tender breasts (gynecomastia) and loss of body hair are possible.
 Rarely, you might experience hot flashes and have less energy.
-Low testosterone levels in the body also can contribute to smaller-than-average sized testicles.
+Low testosterone levels in the body can also contribute to smaller-than-average-sized testicles.

 Low testosterone might contribute to a decrease in motivation or self-confidence.
-You might feel sad or depressed, or have trouble concentrating or remembering things.
+You might feel sad or depressed or have trouble concentrating or remembering things.

 The most common type of treatment for symptoms of male menopause is making healthier lifestyle choices.
 For example, your doctor might advise you to:

 What you eat has a major impact on testosterone as well as other hormone levels.
 Therefore, you must pay attention to your long-term calorie intake and diet strategy.
 Constant dieting or overeating may disrupt your testosterone levels.
-Eating enough protein can help maintain healthy levels and aid in fat loss, which is also associated with your testosterone
+Eating enough protein can help maintain healthy levels and aid in fat loss, which is also associated with testosterone.

 Exercise is one of the most effective ways to prevent many lifestyle-related diseases.
 Interestingly, it can also boost your testosterone.

-What are the treatment for andropause?
+What are the andropause treatments?